-The Pioneer Drum & Bugle Corps & Color Guard is an incorporated, nonprofit organization, operated solely for the betterment of youth.
-The corps is governed by a board of directors with goals and a focus on music education.
-This association operates year round at various levels in the Milwaukee community.
-The Pioneer involves area youth (and their families), nationally recognized music/visual educators, and an experienced management team to work towards a common dream.
+The Pioneer Drum & Bugle Corps & Color Guard, Inc. is a nonprofit organization based in Milwaukee, WI, and operated solely for the betterment of youth.
+Pioneer is governed by a board of directors with goals and a focus on music education.
+The organization operates year round at various levels in the Greater Milwaukee Area and surrounding region.
+Pioneer involves area youth (and their families), nationally recognized music/visual educators, and an experienced management team to work towards a common dream.

-The Pioneer recruits male and female members between the ages of 14-21.
-The performers appear in many parades, festivals, community celebrations, drum corps shows and championships throughout the Midwest and the nation.
+Pioneer primarily recruits members between the ages of 14-21.
+The performers appear in many parades, festivals, community celebrations, marching arts competitions and championships throughout the Midwest.

-Our group is composed of three sections: brass, percussion, and color guard.
-The instrumentation varies within each section and we can find a place for any young person which meets our requirements and has a desire to travel and perform with other motivated individuals.
+Our organization is composed of three sections: brass, percussion, and color guard.
+The instrumentation varies within each section and we can find a place for any young person who meets our requirements and has a desire to travel and perform with other motivated individuals.

 Becoming a Member

-Every fall, auditions are held for all positions within the corps.
-The auditions consist of a personal interview to determine your attitude, ability to make rehearsals, your financial status, and a performance evaluation to determine your ability level.
-All members, new and returning, must audition for the section that they are interested in.
+At various points throughout the year, auditions are held for all positions within the organization and its various performing units.
+The auditions typically consist of a personal interview to determine a prospective member's attitude, ability to make rehearsals, financial status, and a performance evaluation to determine the member's ability level.
+All members, new and returning, must audition for the performing unit and section that they are interested in.
 Members will then be placed based on the above criteria.
 Members who meet these requirements will be offered a membership contract.
 From that point on, members will be expected to attend all scheduled rehearsals/camps and meet all required financial obligations.